 Heritage-listed homes offer a unique glimpse into Australian history and are often filled with beauty and character.
-Despite the antiquity and romantic features of these homes being a point of value for some, it is important that current or potential owners are aware of the legal hurdles involved when owning or selling a heritage-listed property.
+However, despite the antiquity and romantic features of these homes being a point of value for some, it is important that current or potential owners are aware of the legal hurdles involved when owning or selling a heritage-listed property.

 What is Heritage Protection?

 If a home is listed on the State Heritage Register, it is recognized as being of historical significance to the state of NSW.
-Many council areas in Sydney such as Ku-ring-gai and Hunters Hill are abundant with heritage listed homes owing to their architectural or cultural value.
+Many council areas in Sydney, such as Ku-ring-gai and Hunters Hill, are abundant with heritage listed homes owing to their architectural or cultural value.
 To find out whether your home or homes near you are heritage listed, you can search the NSW Heritage database here.

 The Benefits of Heritage Protection

-The historical significance and notable architectural structure which includes unique details and craftsmanship, is what draws many buyers to heritage-listed homes.
+The historical significance and notable architectural structure, which includes unique details and craftsmanship, is what draws many buyers to heritage-listed homes.
 Depending on the type of home, people may also pay more for the particular, protected style.
 For example, devotees of modernist classics and Victorian architecture actively pursue these homes and are willing to pay a high price.

 Heritage listed property owners can take assurance in the knowledge that a large apartment block or multi-story carpark will not be freely permitted to be built next door, as the neighbourhood and privacy of these property owners are protected.
-Further, to compensate for some of the maintenance costs involved with heritage properties, home owners may be eligible for reduced rates for council and land tax.
+Further, to compensate for some of the maintenance costs involved with heritage properties, homeowners may be eligible for reduced rates for council and land tax.
 This requires an application through Heritage NSW.

 Renovating a Heritage-Listed Property